hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > sense.
 It is eternal as a collection forms with an associated name.
 >

-​Let me examine this post here :
+Let me examine this post here :
 Let us take the second sentence-
 What does it mean ?
 jAti is eternal - is understood.
 It's oath part.
 The part of sentence starting from 'as a...' is either cause or explanation of eternity?
-If first, then just formation of a cluster with a name associated can not be the cause of eternity of jAti.​ How could formation of cluster justify that ?
+If first, then just formation of a cluster with a name associated can not be the cause of eternity of jAti.
+How could formation of cluster justify that ?
 If other, the first part of sentence would go upto the word 'collection'.
 Then the first part will be: jAti is eternal as a collection.
 Now where